Embalming chemicals: History

 During the American Civil War, the Union Army, wanting to transport dead soldiers from the battlefields back home for burial, consulted with Dr. Thomas Holmes, who developed a technique that involved draining a corpse's blood and embalming it with a fluid made with arsenic for preservation.

 Embalming chemicals are generally produced by specialist manufacturers.
 The oldest embalming fluid company was founded as the Hill Fluid Company, in 1878 and the Hill Fluid Company was incorporated only 10 years later, in 1888, as the Champion Chemical Company under the direction of Dr. A. A. Bakker making the Champion Company the oldest fluid company in the world at 147 years old and still in operation and still family owned and operated.
 The Frigid Fluid Company was founded in 1892, followed by the Dodge Company in 1893, with other companies including Egyptian, now U.S. Chemical, as well as Kelco Supply Company (formerly L H Kellogg), Pierce Chemical Company (now owned by The Wilbert Company), Bondol Chemical Company, and Hydrol Chemical Company.
 There are many smaller and regional producers as well.
 Some funeral homes produce their own embalming fluids, although this practice has declined in recent decades as commercially available products have become of better quality and more readily available.

 Following the EU Biocides Legislation some pressure was brought to reduce the use of formaldehyde.
 IARC Classes Formaldehyde as a Class 1 Carcinogen.
-There are alternatives to formaldehyde and phenol-based fluids, but these are technically not preservatives but rather sanitising agents and are not widely accepted.
+With the introduction of Glutaraldehyde and phenol based fluids by the Champion Company, Lower exposure fluids are on the market and are safer compared to HCHO based fluids.
+Though some will argue that those fluids do not preserve, attention can be made to Leandro Rendon, one of Champion's former chemist who did receive a US patent in 1974, giving proof that non HCHO fluid not only sanitize, but also do preserve.